inesp/inesp.github.io/_posts/2026-04-09-api-resilience-circuit-breaker.md

 - `http.breaker.github.com.open_start` stores the timestamp
 - `http.breaker.github.com.open_timeout` stores number of seconds

-We also set a `2h`-TTL to each of these keys.
+We also set a `2h`-TTL on each of these keys.
 If no requests are made to some domain, then an `OPEN` breaker automatically closes.
 After all, failures from two days ago shouldn't be allowed to harm requests today.

 ## Add a quick dashboard